The best time to visit Venice. When is that? Spring? Autumn? or maybe winter is the best time to come to the floating city?

 What’s happening in December

 The 8th of December.
-Feast of the Immaculate Conception Public holiday
+Feast of the Immaculate Conception Public holiday and a few of the public museums offer free entrance.

 Christmas markets From the beginning of December until the beginning of January.
 There are a few Christmas markets around the town.
-Maybe the most famous is the one in Campo Santo Stefano.

 December 31.
 New Year’s Eve (Festa di San Silvestro) There’s a big celebration in Saint Mark’s Square with fireworks at midnight.